Cesar E. Chavez Memorial Building – Denver, CO

 Water savings are not as substantial as other buildings because of the small size of the tower, and the fact that this building is located in Denver, Colorado where there is no need to cool the building for six months out of the year.

 The Terlyn Program slowly removes existing scale while online.
 This slowly removed the existing scale deposits from the system in the first year of operation that were causing excess water use.
 This is why the amount of water conserved is so much greater in the second and third year because all the previous scale was removed in the first year of operation.
-Year two and three reflect efficient water use from a scale-free system.
+Year two through six reflect efficient water use from a scale-free system.